n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 #### 3.6 pref ####

-The `pref` feature replaces reordering-pre-base-consonant glyphs with any special forms.
+The `pref` feature replaces pre-base-reordering consonant glyphs with any special forms.
 Telugu includes one such reordering consonant, "Ra" when it occurs in post-base position.

+The substitution of the nominal glyph for its special form takes place at this stage.
+However, the actual reordering move is performed later, in stage 4, step 4.

 #### 3.7: blwf ####